UoB-COMSM0110/2024-group-6/README.md

     </tbody>
 </table>

-As seen in Figure X, we also identified our stakeholders and created user-stories using the Onion Model.
+As seen in Figure 9, we also identified our stakeholders and created user-stories using the Onion Model.
 This helped identify our stakeholders' relation to the game, as well as visualise their various layers of involvement.

 **Figure 9 - Onion Model**